What Was On The First "Now That’s What I Call Music" Album?

 Obscure - but excellent - Canadian synthpop ditty.
 You won’t be able to get it out of your head for days, now.
 Video looks like a clip from The Hobbit.

 See Limahl on side 1.
-Hailing from Leighton Buzzard in Bedfordshire this people of blue-eyed soul produced by Nick Rhodes of Duran Duran made the top of the charts, but pin-up frontman Limahl left barely six months after this hit the charts.
+Hailing from Leighton Buzzard in Bedfordshire this piece of blue-eyed soul made the top of the charts, but pin-up frontman Limahl left barely six months later.
 That’s showbiz.
 Imagine dancing to this in a club in Romford on a Friday night.

-Young Mike didn’t really follow up the huge success of 1973’s Tubular Bells, but he made a return to the charts with this folky ditty.
-It’s now best known (in our house) for being the theme tune to “Dave Angel: Eco Warrior” on The Fast Show.
+Young Mike didn’t really follow up the huge success of 1973’s Tubular Bells, but he made a return to the charts with this folk ditty.
+It’s now best known for being the theme tune to “Dave Angel: Eco Warrior” on The Fast Show.

 Huge, huge international hit for this Australian band - but it went sour when the publishers of the old classroom song “Kookaburra” took legal action, claiming the flute riff was similar to their melody.
 Great video.